SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rewards/rewards.md

         thresholds = []

-        # For each key that is below the current cc value
+        # Pulls each key and puts them in the thresholds
         for key in int_keys:

-            if currentcc >= int(key):
             thresholds.append(key)

-        # If there is at least 1 threshold breached, it will print out the rewards for that value
+        # Prints out rewards
         if len(thresholds) > 0:
             for threshold in thresholds:
                 rewards.append(f"**{threshold} Points:**")